GraemeMalcolm/ready2019/Challenge02.md

 ## Challenge

-There are two tasks in this challenge:
+There are three tasks in this challenge:

+1. Explore a sample convolutional neural network model.
-1. Create and train a convolutional neural network (CNN) model
+2. Create and train a convolutional neural network (CNN) model.
-2. Use your model with new data
+3. Use your model with new data.

-Before you start, decide as a team which deep learning framework(s) you want to explore.
+> Decide as a team which deep learning framework(s) you want to explore - your coach can help you.
 If you wish, different team members the team can explore PyTorch and Keras; but the important thing is that ***as a team***, you must end up with a solution that meets the challenge success critera - so decide how you want to divide the work and create a ***shared*** solution!

+### 1. Explore a sample convolutional neural network model

-Then explore the notes and code in the **02-Image Classification (*framework*).ipynb** notebook in the **ready2019/notebooks** folder to see an example of building and using a CNN.
+Explore the notes and code in the **02-Image Classification (*framework*).ipynb** notebook in the **ready2019/notebooks** folder to see an example of building and using a CNN.

-### 1. Create and train a convolutional neural network (CNN) model
+### 2. Create and train a convolutional neural network (CNN) model

-Ina a new blank notebook, create a CNN that predicts the class of an image based on the *gear* dataset.
+In a a new notebook, create a CNN that predicts the class of an image based on the resized *gear* images you created in the previous challenge.

 * The architecture of your model should consist of a series of *convolutional*, *pooling*, *drop*, and *fully-connected* layers that you define.
 * The input layer of your model must match the size and shape of the training image arrays.